What is PPD Rating?

 Contact Beth Gearhart for PPD Rating Tips

-In summary, there can be a number of issues related to disability ratings and compensation.
+In summary, there can be a number of issues related to permanent partial disability ratings and compensation.
 Currently, older claims and injuries to multiple body parts provide good examples.
-Also, consider hiring a good attorney to provide insights to maximize your benefits.
-So, if injured and need legal advice, contact Beth Gearhart or call her at (404) 445-8370.
+Also, consider hiring a good Atlanta workers compensation attorney to provide insights to maximize your PPD rating benefits.